ReadySetLaunch

 What behaviour, not opinion, proves that target customers will actually pay or commit?

-Launch Control interrogates demand signal through structured questions and iterates on your answer until it holds against the same patterns you'll read below.
+Launch Control interrogates demand signal through structured questions and closes gaps in your answer until it holds against the same patterns you'll read below.

 Pressure-test yours